Plowing Sidewalks Snow Emergencies Free Sand/Salt

 - Trunk lines, major roads and the next day’s solid waste routes are plowed first.

 - Goal is to treat/plow all streets within 24 hours of an “average” 4-inch snowstorm.

-- Plows often deposit snow or ice on sidewalks during normal plowing.
-Unfortunately, there is no economical technology that allows the city to avoid this.
+- Plows will deposit snow or ice on sidewalks during normal

 - City is not responsible for keeping mailboxes clear of snow/ice, including that which may be plowed on or around them.

 - Schools and privately owned lots and roads are not maintained by city crews.

 The vast majority of winter events requiring road treatment are small, that come without much warning and require treatment any time of the day or night.
 The city may apply rock salt, a liquid brine solution or a combination, often up to 24 hours before precipitation, during and after the event.
 Snow plowing will occur anytime the city deems it necessary, generally at 1 inch of accumulation.
 The city will plow curb-to-curb where there are no obstructions.
 In many smaller events only major roads, hills and trouble spots require treatment.

 In the event of 4 inches or more of total snowfall, the city's goal is to plow all streets within 24 hours of the end of the snowfall.
 Please note that the 24 hour goal depends on the total amount of snow accumulation and other factors.
 Blowing snow, ice or other adverse conditions could slow progress or divert resources.
 Full event cleanup, which includes clearing all parking lanes and refined plowing in cul-de-sacs and other areas, often takes longer than 24 hours.